ucdavis-bioinformatics-training/2023-July-Introduction-To-Python-For-Bioinformatics/python/python2.md

 tmpstr = "hello my name is Nik."

 allcaps = tmpstr.upper()
+print("tmpstr in all caps: ")
 print(allcaps)

 newstr = tmpstr.replace("Nik","Joe")
-print(newstr)
+print("After replacing Nik with Joe") print(newstr)

 # This is a comment.
 Comments are lines that being with a hashtag symbol.